 No matter how you go about building your family through adoption, there will be peaks and valleys.
 Amongst those that have been there, adoption is often called a roller coaster, and I would agree that it’s a very accurate description.

-Adopting via domestic infant adoption was challenging for many reasons.
-One of those reasons is due to the fact that fewer women are placing their children for adoption.
+Adopting domestic infant adoption was challenging for many reasons.
+One of those reasons is because fewer women are placing their children for adoption.
 There are many reasons for that statistic.
-Domestic adoption can also be cost prohibitive to many families.
+Domestic adoption can also be cost-prohibitive to many families.
 It’s not easy to raise funds, and some families don’t feel comfortable asking their family and friends for help, nor do they have a few extra thousands lying around.

 Depending on the area you live in, it can be hard to find an adoption agency that provides services for domestic adoptions.
 Getting an agency to travel long distances to provide these services is possible, but it can also add costs to the adoption process.

 Being chosen by a birth mother/family to adopt a child is a special relationship: a bond that grows quickly and naturally.
 At least it did for us anyway.
 It creates a level of comfort and trust for all sides of the adoption triad.

 The downside of domestic adoption is the waiting period, and the right for a biological parent to change his or her mind.
 While I understand completely why this is part of the process, it can be excruciating to bring home a child, name him, and have to return him to a biological parent.
 In our case, we didn’t bring our son home, but we had named him; we had prepared his room, bought him clothes, books, toys, and put out legal fees in our state, and theirs.
 Only to find out via social media that she had changed her mind and decided to parent him.
 At the time it was extremely hurtful, but with time, healing, and perspective, I’m able to see how hard all of it must have been for her, and I’m happy she’s able to raise her son.